 Mini Electric Review

-Is there a more iconic car than the Mini?
+Is there a more iconic car than the MINI?
 From its roots in the classic 1960s microcar to the successful 21st century reimagining, it’s become a firm fixture on British roads as a quirky, characterful and fun-to-drive hatchback.
-And now there’s an all-electric version that aims to keep all that fun but without any polluting emissions.
+This all-electric version that aims to keep all that fun but without any polluting emissions.

 Select's rating score* - 3.7 / 5